In hindsight, shouting “Yee haa!” at the top of her voice probably wasn’t one of Jack’s better ideas…

 Luckily, Buttons was being ridden back by another girl from the yard who’d taxi’d over to help us out.

-“Did you ever get to the fort?” asked the girl, who was called Mandy.
+“Did you ever get to the fort?” asked the girl.

 “Bugger!
 No we didn’t!” exclaimed Alex.

-Mercifully, Phoebe was absolutely fine she just had mild concussion.
+Mercifully, Jhara was absolutely fine she just had mild concussion.
 A couple of weeks later, when her head was feeling better, we all went to Pompocali for a picnic – with no yeeha’s!

 It was a very peculiar place full of enormous, strange mounds and winding paths.
 Alex collected some herbs and performed a ritual, sprinkling them at the site of the accident to “clear the negative energy” which was actually quite fun and even Jack joined in with great enthusiasm…